gmoraesalvarez/supersimple-web-ide/README.md

 Made with CodeMirror.

-Requires a codemirror source copy to root folder of the ide (I will provide it); javascript enabled browser, somewhat recent, and PHP >5.0.
+Requires a codemirror source copy to root folder of the ide (I will provide it someday); javascript enabled browser somewhat recent, and PHP, say, 5.0.

 No security yet.
 Feel free to implement your own.
 I recommend .htaccess.